 32. Detach from adrenaline.
 Simplify your life enough so you are not rushed, stressed, cluttered, or distracted.
 Allow yourself time and room to focus.

 33. Embrace the incredible power of now.
 Nothing is more valuable than this moment.
 Make it the best moment you possibly can right now.

 34. Don’t fight the flow.
 Don’t struggle against people or situations you can’t control.
 Move effortlessly in a different direction.

 35. Keep evolving.
 Stay on a path of self-improvement and stay alert for opportunities for shifts and growth.

 36. Accept that you won’t be attractive to everyone.
 As you evolve and become more attractive, fewer people will be attracted to you — but what an incredible group they are!

 What other qualities or actions make people attractive to you?
 Please share your experiences and thoughts in the comments.

-If you would like to attract wonderful people in your life and make significant progress on achieving the life of your dreams, please check out my upcoming 4-week interactive course, The Path to Passion.
+If you would like to attract wonderful people in your life and make significant progress on achieving the life of your dreams, please check out my 30 day self-guided discovery course, Simple Self-Confidence.